PPUC/zedmdos/README.md

 ## how to shutdown ?
 - just power off. the sd card is turned read only. it can be cut off safely.

+## how to configure (edit /boot) without removing the sd card
+- mount -o remount,rw /boot

+## how to edit the system (except /boot)
+- you can edit files (thanks to fsoverlay and tmpfs), but after a reboot, files will remain as there were : the os is a read only image.
+You need to recompile.

 ## issues
 There is a know issue when you plug a zedmd and no pixelcade : the zedmd doesn't work.